 For more information on the filters, see Entity Selector.

-Note: After entering your filter, you must validate it by selecting Verify before you can continue.
+Note: After entering your filter, you must validate it by selecting Preview before you can continue.

 The definition of a service-level objective represents a top-level element within the main menu of each monitoring environment.